ml4sts/research-mentoring/research_contract_template.md

  - [ ] View website and/or attend a workshop offered through the Center for Undergraduate Research about presenting your research at a conference.
  - [ ] Consult with a subject librarian for assistance finding sources.
 Other________________________________________.

+## Project Overview

+The larger project's overall goal is to:

+People and Roles
+ - Sarah Brown:
+ - <student>:
+ - <domain expert>:

 ## Research Milestones